“Relax your face and the rest of your body will follow”

 So lets pretend you’re here with me right now.
 We’re going to pause and have a little chat to every nook and cranny in your face.
 It’s easy.

-Continue to step two when you feel you’re more present in your body.
 If you still feel a little distracted click here and practice the three arrivals.

 Scan your face asking individual spots to surrender, soften and relax.
 Talk to your face.
 Encourage it to let go.